animetauren/animetauren.github.io/_posts/2023-05-10-Firehose-Re-Ingestion-Splunk.markdown

 tags: [aws,splunk]
 ---

-As of writing there are two methods to ingest data from AWS into Splunk, one is the [push method][sqs-s3] which is based on SQS-S3, and the [pull method][firehose] which is based on Amazon Kinesis Data Firehose (KDF).
-In this guide, we will assume the you are using the pull method.
+At present, there are two methods available for ingesting data from AWS into Splunk.
+The first method is the ['push method'][sqs-s3] based on SQS-S3, and the second method is the ['pull method'][firehose] based on Amazon Kinesis Data Firehose (KDF).
+For the purpose of this guide, we will assume that you are using the pull method.

 #### Prerequisities:
 Before we begin it is helpful to have some AWS experience, to be specific the following services: